ridhofauza/aws-video-on-demand/README.md

 with the names of the new templates.

 **To define the job template using metadata:**
-1. Launch the guidance with source metadata parameter.
+1. Launch the solution with source metadata parameter.
 See Appendix E for more details.
 2. Use the system templates or create a new template through the MediaConvert console (see the AWS Elemental MediaConvert documentation for details).
 3. Add "jobTemplate":"name of the template" to the metadata file,